 You have a character who acts poorly.
 A parent who's harsh to their child, or a jerk/villain who does bad things.
 They do so presumably because of a harsh upbringing.
 But when brought up or called out on it?
-They'll think it didn't hurt them, that it was good for them and not realize the harshness they went through.
+They'll think it didn't hurt them, that Misery Builds Character and not realize the harshness they went through.

 This trope usually applies to a harsh or abusive parent in terms of how they treat their kid.
 Maybe they grew up in a time where their harshness was acceptable.
 Perhaps their own parents were just plain harsh/abusive and they don't know better because of that, or they had a Hilariously Abusive Childhood.